flyteorg/flyteidl/protos/docs/admin/admin.rst

    "short_description", ":ref:`ref_string`", "", "One-liner overview of the entity."
    "long_description", ":ref:`ref_flyteidl.admin.LongDescription`", "", "Full user description with formatting preserved."
-   "tags", ":ref:`ref_string`", "repeated", "User-specified tags.
-These are arbitrary and can be used for searching filtering and discovering entities."
-   "labels", ":ref:`ref_flyteidl.admin.Labels`", "", "User-defined free-form key-value pair attributes.
-These are arbitrary and can be used for searching, filtering and discovering entities."
    "source_code", ":ref:`ref_flyteidl.admin.SourceCode`", "", "Optional link to source code used to define this entity."